Previously, you learned how to create your first dapp. In this second session, you will enhance your skills on :

 const _ = Test.set_source(faucet);

-const _tests = (main : PokeGameTest.main_fn) : unit => {
+const _tests = (ta: typed_address<parameter_of PokeGame, PokeGame.storage>, _: michelson_contract, _: int) : unit => {

-return PokeGameTest._testPoke(main,sender1);
+return PokeGameTest._testPoke(ta,sender1);

 };

-const _test_mutation = () : unit => {
+const test_mutation = (() : unit => {

-const mutationErrorList = Test.mutation_test_all(PokeGame.main,_tests);
+const mutationErrorList = Test.originate_module_and_mutate_all(contract_of(PokeGame), PokeGameTest.initial_storage, PokeGameTest.initial_tez, _tests);

 match(mutationErrorList,list([